 In 2010 I successfully completed a course in Permaculture Training of Teachers organized by ‘Designed Visions‘.
 I also had my first encounter with the Art of Mentoring, where discovered ingenious indigenous ways of passing on knowledge and assisting nature connection.

-In 2011, I organized the Permaculture Design and Nature Awareness Course that reflects my own permaculture learning curve.
-It was a great success!
+In 2011 and 2013, I organized a Permaculture Design and Nature Awareness Course that reflects my own permaculture learning curve.
+It were both a great success!
 (I promise to put up some pictures and a report soon.)

 In September 2011, on invitation and with the fantastic support of the owners Ray and Marie, I started the Penninghame Permaculture Project.
 There I also completed a Natural Health Coach training with the fantastic teachers Bill Tara and Marlene Watson-Tara.

-I am currently setting up a permaculture farm, teaching courses, and taking clients for permaculture design and consultation.
+I have set up a permaculture farm, I’m teaching courses, and am taking clients for permaculture design and consultation.